-While Bull was in prison painted a mural that is still visible today.
-In it he depicted an idealised Aboriginal camp scene with three lean and muscled men.
-In the background there is a variety of trees and other vegetation.
-The landscape has hidden images of kangaroo heads; something extra in the painting for those with time to look.
-Hidden faces and bodies in the landscape were a feature of Bull’s paintings.
+In the mural, Bull depicts an idea of life before European colonisation with three lean and muscled men.
+One man is seated cross-legged in front of a bush shelter making a fire.
+Near him there are a couple of boomerangs.
+On the left, a man stands, holding several spears over his shoulder and carrying a woomera, a spear thrower, in his right hand.
+On the right side, a third man has returned from a hunt with a kangaroo draped over his shoulder.
+In the background, there is a variety of trees and other vegetation.
+The landscape has hidden images of kangaroo heads, something extra in the painting for those with time to look.
+Hidden faces and bodies in the landscape were a regular feature of Bull’s paintings.

 His 3 metre long and 2 metre high mural in Pentridge is painted with ordinary house paint on a terracotta orange background that also serves as the sky.
 The other colours stand out against this orange background and, along with the confident painting technique, shows that Bull, although young, was no self-taught painter.
 Indeed, Bull hadn’t learnt to paint in prison; prior to his incarceration he had studied painting with Melbourne painter Ernest Buckmaster and exchanged letters with the Adelaide-based landscape painter of great eucalyptus trees, Hans Heysen.

 In 1966–67 he exhibited with Keith Namatjira, the fourth son of Albert Namatjira.
 In 1973 he sold a landscape painting for $1,150 at the Melbourne Art Show.
 By the 1970s Bull was exhibiting regularly in Melbourne galleries with notable, non-Indigenous artists, including Ernest Vogel and Pro Hart.

 In 1975 on Sunday afternoon 25 October, Sir Douglas Nicholls, a Yorta Yorta man, footballer, pastor and Aboriginal rights activist, opened An exhibition of Paintings by Ronald Bull at Kew Gallery on Cotham Road.
 At the time Bull was not called as an ‘Aboriginal’ artist; an advertisement in 1981 described him as: ‘Australia’s greatest Native artist’.